sonaln/sonaln/README.md

 - 🔭 I’m currently working on a personal project using React and Python
 - 🌱 I’m currently learning how to incorporate AWS, GCP, and Generative AI Models into tangible ideas
 - 👯 I’m looking to collaborate on side projects and hackathons
-- 📫 How to reach me: naik51@purdue.edu
+- 📫 Contact me: naik51@purdue.edu

 <!--
 **sonaln/sonaln** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.